AsraAbukar/STA.426/README.md

 [Migros]: https://www.migros.ch/de
 [coop]:https://www.coop.ch/de/
-That is it for the turorial for now
+That's it for the turorial for now